Submarine Cable Networks, dedicated to being the encyclopedia on global submarine cable systems.

 The AMX-1 cable system was launched for service in Dec 2013.

 BRUSA, a new submarine cable nearly 11,000 km in length linking Rio de Janeiro and Fortaleza (Brazil) with San Juan (Puerto Rico) and Virginia Beach (USA), consists of 8 fiber pairs, with initial design capacity of 135 x 100 Gbps per fiber pair and ROADM technology.

 BRUSA is a private cable built and operated by Telefónica.
-It is expected to begin operations in early 2018.
+The BRUSA cable system was launched for commercial service in Auguest 2018.